hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 `kubectl logs deployment/random-logger`{{execute}}

 It's hard to tell from this output, but you are only seeing the log from one of the Pods in the scale group of three.
-When logs are requested by `deployment/<name>` the API randomly chooses only one from the replicated Pods, not all of them.
+When `logs` are requested by `deployment/<name>` the API randomly chooses only one from the replicated Pods, not all of them.
+The log it picks is reported at the beginning of the listing, something like `Found 3 pods, using pod/random-logger...`.

 You can also get the logs from a specific Pod.
 Get the name of the first Pod.